Verify the official Lao eVisa domain, avoid copycat fee pages, and check payment details before entering passport data.

 Before paying, verify:

-- the address bar still shows the official
+the address bar still shows the official laoevisa.gov.la domain;

-- the passport country and visa selection are correct;
+the country of passport and visa selection are correct;

 If a page combines a government fee, service fee, urgent processing fee, SMS fee, or support package into one price, treat it as a private service until it proves otherwise.